varunchillara/p5/README.md

 # Introduction To Generative Art Using P5.js
-Presentation for junior students and senior students introducing them to P5.js.
+Presentation for junior students introducing them to P5.js.

 ## SETUP:
 - Clone the repo down